Spintronics meets density matrix renormalization group: Quantum spin torque driven nonclassical magnetization reversal and dynamical buildup of long-range entanglement: Quantum and conventional spin-transfer torque in noncollinear geometry

-{\em Conventional STT in noncollinear geometry}.---For the sake of comparison, we examine in Fig.~\ref{fig:fig4} conventional STT in a noncollinear geometry where injected electrons are spin-polarized along the $+x$-axis while localized spins are polarized along the $-z$-axis.
-Although this has been considered~\cite{Zholud2017,Zhang2017} as a completely different situation from quantum STT in a collinear geometry, the state $|\!\! \rightarrow^x_e \rangle$ in quantum language corresponds to the injection of a superposition of spin-up and spin-down states, $|\!\! \rightarrow^x_e \rangle = (|\!\! \uparrow_e \rangle + |\!\! \downarrow_e \rangle)/\sqrt{2}$.
-In this case, we find in Fig.~\ref{fig:fig4}(a)--(c) that the localized spins always rotate, $S_i^x \neq 0$ and $S_i^y \neq 0$, away from the easy $z$-axis for $t \ge 0$ akin to classical localized spins~\cite{Ralph2008,Dolui2019,Berkov2008}.
+As a comparison, we examine in Fig.~\ref{fig:fig4} conventional STT in a noncollinear geometry where injected electrons are spin-polarized along the $+x$-axis while localized spins are polarized along the $-z$-axis.
+Although this has been considered~\cite{Zholud2017,Zhang2017} as a completely different situation from quantum STT in a collinear geometry, the state \mbox{$|\!\! \rightarrow^x_e \rangle$} in quantum language corresponds to the injection of a superposition of spin-up and spin-down states, \mbox{$|\!\! \rightarrow^x_e \rangle = (|\!\! \uparrow_e \rangle + |\!\! \downarrow_e \rangle)/\sqrt{2}$}.
+In this case, we find in Fig.~\ref{fig:fig4}(a)--(c) bow localized spins always rotate, $S_i^x \neq 0$ and $S_i^y \neq 0$, away from the easy $z$-axis for $t \ge 0$ akin to classical localized spins~\cite{Ralph2008,Dolui2019,Berkov2008}.
 However, $|\mathbf{S}_1|<1$ in Fig.~\ref{fig:fig4}(a)--(c) signifies the same decoherence due to many-body entanglement found for quantum STT in Fig.~\ref{fig:fig3}.